abs-gd/ABS-NOC/README.md

   - This is mainly a hobby project for my own environment, I do not believe in reinventing the wheel in my professional projects and would recommend more mature open source projects for that.
 It's a great way to learn and to build something custom for your own needs though, so feel free to fork it and play around!
-## Goal: DevOps & Server Monitoring Platform
-  - Monitors server resources, puppet and proxmox hypervisors
-  - Panel with links to all important management platforms and sites (proxmox, phpmyadmin, hoster panels, google analytics, office, ... )
-  - Buttons and forms for commands I use a lot (pulling in puppet code, adding a new website on one of the webservers, ...)
 ## Project structure
 ### Backend (PHP API)
 - Handles server registration